Australia experienced one of its deadliest and most widespread bushfire seasons at the start of 2020.

-One aerospace engineering graduate turned robotics visionary, Vera Somers, is hoping her research will one day help detect bushfire prone areas and survey at-risk areas by creating drones for bushfire surveillance and intervention.
+One Doctor of Philosophy (Engineering) graduate turned robotics visionary, Vera Somers, is hoping her research will one day help detect bushfire prone areas and survey at-risk areas by creating drones for bushfire surveillance and ultimately intervention.

-“The large-scale impacts and real-world risks make bushfire research extremely important – this last bushfire season stresses how vital this research is,” said Ms Somers, who joined the University of Sydney from the Netherlands to complete a PhD at the Australian Centre for Field Robotics under the supervision of Associate Professor Ian Manchester.
+“The large-scale impacts and real-world risks make bushfire research extremely important – this last bushfire season stresses how vital this research is,” said Ms Somers, who joined the University of Sydney from the Netherlands to complete a PhD in aerospace engineering at the Australian Centre for Field Robotics under the supervision of Professor Ian Manchester.

 “We use optimisation methods to study how bushfires spread and how to control them.
 By creating risk maps and UAVs we can find the areas most in need of monitoring, and then use this information to deploy targeted resource allocation for both prevention and firefighting.